The Village of Walton

 an annual Walton in Bloom competition [usually judged on the first Friday in August]

-an Annual free Village Event & Meeting in May [in 20178 this will be on Friday 18th MAY & WILL INCLUDE a presentation by children from the local school and a performance by the schoolchor]
+an Annual free Village Event & Meeting in May [in 2018 this was on Friday 18th MAY & included a presentation by children from the local school and a beautiful display of their recent work]

 and an annual Harvest Fair and Village Fun Day [in 2018 this will be on Saturday 8th September]